 What we want to do is offer a window into the people behind the physique.
 Sure, part of that is what they eat and how they train, but also their stories, their passions and their habits.
 How did they get to where they are today?
 What influences an influencer?

-We asked Maya to give us an insight into her rituals, her inspirations and the challenges she encounters every day.
-By showing you the woman behind the workouts, we want to connect you with our athletes on a human level, revealing the sacrifices and relentless work ethic it takes to be a Ryderwear athlete!
+We asked Warren to give us an insight into his rituals, his inspirations and the challenges he encounters every day.
+By showing you the man behind the muscle, we’re hopefully connecting you with our athletes on a human level, revealing the sacrifices and relentless work ethic it takes to be a Ryderwear athlete!

 6:00AM: Wake Up

 Get up, have a coffee, check emails, watch the News, turn News off after 5 minutes because it’s so depressing!
 I like listening to new music in the mornings, and use the Spotify Daily Mixes to find new tunes.
 I’m always making playlists, I think it’s a hang-up from being a 90s kid!

 Check out Warren’s favourite tracks from April here

 "Start by making your bed"